See also the reference for more detailed documentation.

 }

-object which can be acessed by the view()
+scene.lookTo(destinationViewParameters, options);For more control each Scene has a View object which can be acessed by the view() getter.

 var scene = viewer.scene(); // get the current scene